Ircama/hostp2pd/README.md

 Group Formation technique|Configuration|Description
 -------------------------|-------------|-----------
-Negotiated on demand|`activate_persistent_group: False`, `activate_autonomous_group: False`, `dynamic_group: True`|Non-persistent P2P Group formation method using non-autonomous negotiation technique; groups are dynamically created and removed by *hostp2pd* via `p2p_connect` and `p2p_group_remove`; in other terms, no group is created at startup and the first client connection performs the P2P group formation; besides, the group is removed upon client disconnection in order to enable subsequent formation of sessions by always keeping a single P2P-GO group active; this means that with this use case only a single P2P Client is allowed (because when a P2P Client disconnects, all active sessions to this group terminate).
+Negotiated on demand|`activate_persistent_group: False`, `activate_autonomous_group: False`, `dynamic_group: True`|Non-persistent P2P Group formation method using non-autonomous negotiation technique; groups are dynamically created and removed by *hostp2pd* via `p2p_connect` and `p2p_group_remove`; in other terms, no group is created at startup and the first client connection performs the P2P group formation.
+Subsequent sessions are enrolled to the same group.
+Only a single P2P-GO group is kept active.
+The group is removed when the last client session is disconnected.
 The related virtual network interface is activated only on demand and the related device driver resource is released when not in use.
-Authorization process is slow and always needed.
+The P2P Client enrolment with its authorization process is slow (especially when forming the group) and always needed.
 Autonomous on demand|`activate_persistent_group: False`, `activate_autonomous_group: False`, `dynamic_group: False`|P2P Group Formation using on-demand Autonomous GO Method, configuring a non-persistent autonomous group activated upon the first connection: *hostp2pd* uses `p2p_connect` to setup the first session, while all subsequent connections are managed through WPS enrolment.
 Once created, the related virtual network interface will be kept active.
 Authorization process is always needed and generally slow (especially the first time, when the group formation is required on the GO).
 Autonomous|`activate_persistent_group: False`, `activate_autonomous_group: True`, `dynamic_group: False`|P2P Group Formation using Autonomous GO Method, configuring a non-persistent autonomous group at startup (using `p2p_group_create`); all connections are managed through WPS enrolment.
 The related virtual network interface will always be active.
 Authorization process is always needed.
 Persistent on demand|`activate_persistent_group: True`, `activate_autonomous_group: False`, `dynamic_group: True`|Negotiated persistent group.
 To setup the first session, *hostp2pd* uses `p2p_connect ... persistent or persistent=<network id>`, depending on the existence of a valid persistent group in *wpa_supplicant* configuration file).
 The authorization process is only performed the first time (slow), than all reconnections are pretty fast and fully automated by *wpa_supplicant*.
 With this setting, the P2P Client is able on demand to automatically restart the P2P-GO group on the UNIX system and then connect to this group without WPS enrolment.
 So, after the P2P-GO group is saved to the P2P Client, any subsequent reconnection of the same client is not mediated by *hostp2pd*; the only task of *hostp2pd* is to enrol new clients, in order to allow them to locally save the persistent group.
 The related virtual network interface is activated only on demand and then kept active.